-Common unitholders will be required to pay federal income taxes and, in some cases, state, local and foreign income taxes on their share of our taxable income even if they do not receive any cash distributions from us.
-They may not receive cash distributions from us equal to their share of our taxable income or even equal to the actual tax liability that results from their share of our taxable income.
+Common unitholders will be required to pay federal income taxes and, in some cases, state and local income taxes on their share of our taxable income even if they do not receive any cash distributions from us.
+Our common unitholders may not receive cash distributions from us equal to their share of our taxable income or even equal to the actual tax liability which results from their share of our taxable income.

-Tax gain or loss on the disposition of common units could be different than expected.
+Tax gain or loss on the disposition of our common units could be different than expected.

-If you sell your common units, you will recognize gain or loss equal to the difference between the amount realized and your tax basis in those common units.
-Prior distributions to you in excess of the total net taxable income you were allocated for a common unit, which decreased your tax basis in that common unit, will, in effect, become taxable income to you if the common unit is sold at a price greater than your tax basis in that common unit, even if the price you receive is less than your original cost.
-A substantial portion of the amount realized, whether or not representing gain, may be ordinary income to you.
+If a common unitholder sells its common units, the unitholder will recognize a gain or loss equal to the difference between the amount realized and the unitholder's tax basis in those common units.
+Prior distributions to a unitholder in excess of the total net taxable income a unitholder is allocated for a common unit, which decreased the unitholder's tax basis in that common unit, will, in effect, become taxable income to the unitholder if the common unit is sold at a price greater than the unitholder's tax basis in that common unit, even if the price the unitholder receives is less than the unitholder's original cost.
+A substantial portion of the amount realized, whether or not representing gain, may be ordinary income to a unitholder.

-Tax-exempt entities, regulated investment companies and foreign persons face unique tax issues from owning common units that may result in adverse tax consequences to them.
+Tax-exempt entities and foreign persons face unique tax issues from owning common units that may result in adverse tax consequences to them.

-Investment in common units by tax-exempt entities, such as individual retirement accounts (known as IRAs), regulated investment companies (known as mutual funds) and foreign persons raises issues unique to them.
+Investments in common units by tax-exempt entities, such as individual retirement accounts (known as IRAs), and foreign persons raises issues unique to them.
 For example, virtually all of our income allocated to unitholders who are organizations exempt from federal income tax, including individual retirement accounts and other retirement plans, will be unrelated business taxable income and will be taxable to them.
-Recent legislation treats net income derived from the ownership of certain publicly traded partnerships (including us) as qualifying income to a regulated investment company.
-However, this legislation is only effective for taxable years beginning after October 22, 2004, the date of enactment.
-For taxable years beginning prior to the date of enactment, very little of our income will be qualifying income to a regulated investment company.
 Distributions to non-U.S. persons will be reduced by withholding taxes at the highest applicable effective tax rate, and non-U.S. persons will be required to file United States federal income tax returns and pay tax on their share of our taxable income.

-We will treat each purchaser of common units as having the same tax benefits without regard to the units purchased.
+We will treat each purchaser of our common units as having the same tax benefits without regard to the units purchased.
 The IRS may challenge this treatment, which could adversely affect the value of our common units.

 Because we cannot match transferors and transferees of common units, we adopt depreciation and amortization positions that may not conform with all aspects of applicable Treasury regulations.
 A successful IRS challenge to those positions could adversely affect the amount of tax benefits available to a common unitholder.
-It also could affect the timing of these tax benefits or the amount of gain from a sale of common units and could have a negative impact on the value of the common units or result in audit adjustments to the common unitholder's tax returns.
+It also could affect the timing of these tax benefits or the amount of gain from a sale of common units and could have a negative impact on the value of our common units or result in audit adjustments to the common unitholder's tax returns.

-Common unitholders will likely be subject to state and local taxes and return filing requirements in states where they do not live as a result of an investment in our common units.
+Our common unitholders will likely be subject to state and local taxes and return filing requirements in states where they do not live as a result of an investment in our common units.